TheSylence/BumpVersion/README.md

 stderr | Write message to stderr? | No (default is to write to stdout)

 ===========
-More tasks are to follow!
+More tasks will be added :)